Next Steps for First Time Students

 Search for Scholarships

 All students who are offered admission and submit a Free Application for Federal Student Aid (FAFSA) to Penn State are considered for scholarships awarded by the Office of Student Aid.
 Penn State scholarships are awarded to exemplary students and are highly competitive due to limited funding.
-You can research additional opportunities on our Scholarship or through search engines. p
+You can research additional opportunities on our Scholarship page or through outside scholarship search engines.

 Grant Permission for your Title IV Aid to be Applied to your Student Account